 Our matrix deducts points based on how simple or complicated a step is.
 So, requiring a user to key in their name, date of birth, and address, for instance, could lower the score by 10 points.
 By contrast, if there’s a several days long wait for documents to be verified, that could slash 50 points off the final score.

 And the simplest answer is: there isn’t one.

 Not all customers perceive a user journey the same way, because they have different preferences and priorities.
 So while phoning customer support to resolve a problem may be a no-no for 18 to 34 year olds, for instance, it may be a plus for customers over 65.

 Similarly, uploading a selfie will be simple for some users and a strange, unfamiliar process for others.

 Our Perfect 1000 system is designed with this in mind.
 You can pick which steps and user journeys to prioritize, and these will be worth more points.
 In the same way, steps or user journeys that are a lower priority for you will be worth less points.

 The upshot is that you can customize the analysis based on what’s important to your users, or study what a particular segment of customers expect when banking online.
 This means you can tailor your findings so they inform the goals you want your bank to achieve — attracting more customers under 40, for instance, or making your digital banking platform more accessible to older customers.

 Knowledge is power

 If customers increasingly value a quality digital banking experience, the vast majority aren’t getting what they expect.
 In a 2019 study, only 28% said they were happy with their bank’s digital offering.

-Want to learn more about Fintech Insights and how it can help you become a better bank?
+Want to learn more about how FinTech Insights can help you attract that 72%?
+Then go ahead and book a FREE demo today!